dlahoza/logear/README.md

 Logear support JSON and custom regexp filters.
 Regexp implemented with [Google RE2 library](https://github.com/google/re2/).

 ## Inputs
-- **filetail** - File input with json, messagepack or custom formats Reads line by line from a file, parses it with json lib or with custom regexp.
+- **filetail** - File input with json, MessagePack or custom filters Reads line by line from a file, parses it with json, msgpack or with custom regexp.
 - **out_logear_forwarder** - Fluentd_forwarder network protocol
 Receive messages from another instance of Logear.